Grid schedule coming soon

 Seminar room: 124 (Atrium Level)

-Over the past 10 years, David Gnaw has been designing and fabricating bikes and bike stuff using his hands, power tools, and desktop digital fabrication equipment (i.e. lasers and 3d printing).
+Over the past 10 years, David Wang has been designing and fabricating bikes and bike stuff using his hands, power tools, and desktop digital fabrication equipment (i.e. lasers and 3d printing).
 There’s A LOT of joy in doing this, but it’s crazy hard to balance the “time cost” of making your own products with “market price” that allows us to sustain as small businesses.

 Tapping into a global supply chain traditionally has allowed big brands to cut costs and lose control over the production of their products.
 But, there (might) be a middle roady enabled by changes in technology, logistics, and media.